Chelsea rediscover themselves with FA Cup win at Aston Villa - Yahoo Sports

 Chelsea rediscover themselves with FA Cup win at Aston Villa

 It looks like Thiago Silva’s wife, Belle, was right when she said it was time for change at Chelsea.
-And so Mauricio Pochettino dropped her 39-year-old husband and his team produced arguably their most convincing performance of the season in beating Aston Villa away to reach the last-16 of the FA Cup.
+And so Mauricio Pochettino dropped her 39-year-old husband and his team produced their most convincing performance of the season – the bullish manager even stated it was – in beating Aston Villa away to reach the last-16 of the FA Cup.

-In Silva’s absence Alex Disasi partnered Benoît Badiashile in central defence and looked far more secure and Villa did not score while they were together.
+In Silva’s absence Axel Disasi partnered Benoit Badiashile in central defence and the pair looked far more secure and commanding and, tellingly, Villa did not score while they were together.

-But it was further forward where Pochettino’s big calls were even more interesting.
-Nicolas Jackson made his first start since returning from the Africa Cup of Nations and was devastating.
-Not as a centre-forward, although he later moved there, but as a left-winger as he scored one and helped create another goal.
+But it was further forward where Pochettino’s big calls were even more interesting and impactful.
+Nicolas Jackson made his first start since returning from the Africa Cup of Nations and was simply devastating.
+Not as a centre-forward, although the Senegalese later moved there, but as a flying left-winger as he scored one and helped create another goal.

 Also banished, if they play like this, will be any concerns over Pochettino’s future.
 Chelsea are already in the Carabao Cup final later this month, and if they maintain this form against Liverpool it will be less of a formality than expected, and face Leeds United in the fifth round of this competition.